-The work group had specific recommendations regarding the role of the RDC Unit submitted to the Chief Administrative Officer.
+The work group had specific recommendations regarding the role of RDC Unit submitted to Chief Administrative Officer.

-The RDC Committee Office, after Dr. Torger was headed as Chairman by Prof. Dr. Sitaram Adhikary and as a Member Secretary by Dr. Subodh Sharma, appointed for a period from June 2003 to August 2005 and the Deans of Six School of Kathmandu University were the members of the Committee.
-Arati Raymajhi KC was appointed as Secretary to the Member Secretary.
+The RDC Committee Office, after Dr. Torger was head at Chairman by Prof. Dr. Sitaram Adhikary and as Member Secretary by Dr. Subodh Sharma, appointed for period from June 2003 to August 2005 and the Deans of Six School of Kathmandu University were the members of Committee.
+Arati Raymajhi KC was appointed as Secretary the Member Secretary.

-Seven Research Challenges and Opportunities were identified for Kathmandu University over a meeting of the RDC-U as follows:
+Seven Research Challenges and Opportunities were identified for Kathmandu University over meeting of RDC-U as follows:

-- Not a single application submitted for funding till autumn 2001.
-However, some initiation in pushing this has been taken by Dr. Subodh Sharma, stated Chairman of RDC-U in the year 2001.
-He added, now further initiation should be explored since faculties are being activated through other activities.
+- Not single application submitted for funding till autumn 2001.
+However, some initiation in pushing has been taken by Dr. Subodh Sharma, stated Chairman of RDC-U in year 2001.
+He added, now further initiation should explored since faculties are being activated through other activities.

-- Some faculty and many students are involved in consultancy services without ethical conduct of research activity.
-Some rules must be worked out, which gives some income for KU from faculty/students consulting activities as well as an incentive for the individual faculty member.
+- Some faculty and many students are involved in consultancy services with ethical conduct of research activity.
+Some rules must worked out, which gives some income for KU from faculty/students consulting activities as well as incentive for individual faculty member.

-Donors expect organizations like KU to actively approach them with pertinent proposals.
-An improved process for working with donors should be recommended.
+Donors expect organizations like KU to actively approach with pertinent proposals.
+An improved process for working with donors should recommended.

-- The quality of research performed by KU students for thesis is not meeting the basic requirements and standards.
-There is a need to develop a process, which will ensure satisfactory quality of the projects where students are directly involved.
+- The quality of research performed by KU students not meeting the basic requirements and standards.
+It develop process, which the ensure satisfactory quality of projects where students are directly involved.

-- Many organisations/individuals are approaching KU for Master by research and Doctoral studies.
-A need is felt to form an Advisory group of experts in Nepal in consultation with relevant organisations (such as NARC) as core faculty for promoting Masters and Ph.
+- Many organisations/individuals as approaching KU of Master by research and Doctoral studies.
+At felt to Advisory group of experts in Nepal in consultation with relevant organisations (such as NARC) as core faculty for promoting Masters and Ph.
 D. by research at KU.

-A Research, Development and Consultancy Management- Policy Document and Guidelines of Kathmandu University Nepal was finalized by the Research, Development, and Consultancy Committee Secretariat Kathmandu University, Dhulikhel, Kavre in 2006, following discussion at the Policy Coordination Committee (PCC) on 17th May 2006, and submitted officially for approval to the Executive Council Meeting on dated the 4th August 2006 addressed to the Chairman, RDC.
+A Research, Development and Consultancy Management Policy Document and Guidelines of Kathmandu University Nepal was finalized by Research, Development, and Consultancy Committee Secretariat Kathmandu University, Dhulikhel, Kavre in 2006, following discussion at Policy Coordination Committee (PCC) on 17th May 2006, and submitted officially for approval the Executive Council Meeting on dated the 4th August 2006 addressed to Chairman, RDC.